raystack/dagger/docs/docs/guides/troubleshooting.md

 ### Why isn't my Dagger giving any results?

 - Check if the Dagger is processing any data.
 You can check this from the “Records Rate - All stages” dashboard from the monitoring section.
-- If there are any filters in the query, try to reduce the threshold or change any specific filter because of which it might not be outputting data.
+- If there are any filters in the query, try to reduce the threshold or change any specific filter because of which it
+- might not be outputting data.
 You can also try ensuring if you have written the filters with the correct data type.
 - Check your window duration and watermark delay, the output data will be delayed by the window duration + watermark delay you have provided.
+If you are using parquet as a source, ensure you are using the [correct watermark delay](../reference/configuration.md#flink_watermark_delay_ms) as per the partitioning of the parquet files.
+Incorrect watermark delay can cause data loss and output could be empty.
+- When using `PARQUET_SOURCE`, ensure that the time range filter config, if used, is configured according to [the guidelines](../reference/configuration.md#source_parquet_file_date_range).
+Failure to follow the guidelines will cause Dagger to skip some days or hours worth of data.
+Also, ensure that the parquet files provided contain valid data.

 ### How do I verify/print the data generated to Kafka?